-Boyle and his colleagues among the natural philosophers did not become a collective of atheists, as several of the moral philosophers did (see page 4: 49).
-The men of science typically viewed the search for knowledge as a calling.
+Boyle and his colleagues among the natural philosophers did not become a collective of atheists, as several of the moral philosophers did.6 The men of science typically viewed the search for knowledge as a calling.
 Not unlike the calling of a priest in "the religions of the book" - Judaism, Christianity, and Islam - studying God's Scriptures, the natural philosophers studied God's Nature.